rolandguelle/razer-blade-stealth-linux/README.md

 #### Multiple monitors

-Switch to 1920x1080 resulution on your internal HDPI display.
+Switch to 1920x1080 resulution on your internal HDPi display when using multiple monitors.
-Currently the best solution.
+HDPi scaling is currently frustrating.

 ### Webcam (unsolved)